CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: DETAILED DESIGN

 \subsubsection{Creating and Maintaining Data Queue}

-First of all, the data preprocessing module continuously records the CAN traces and decodes the binary payloads containing the selected $m$ signals.
+First of all, the data preprocessing module continuously records the CAN trace and decodes the binary payloads containing the selected $m$ signals.
 Then a first-in-first-out data queue $\mathcal{Q}$ is created with the historical time-series signal data for the last $q$ time steps, where $q$ is large enough for $\mathcal{Q}$ to encompass the temporal pattern of different signals.
 Thus, every new CAN message is a new entry in $\mathcal{Q}$, where the signal values only associated with that incoming CAN ID are updated.
-For the rest signals, we adopt a forward filling technique, whereas, at every time step, the missing/unreported signals are copied from the previous time step.
-Fig.~\ref{fig:data_forward_fill} shows that messages with ID A, D, and C are reported at time step ($t-2$), ($t-1$), and $t$, respectively.
-For the visualization, we have transposed the original image, where the signals associated with each CAN ID are presented as a single row, and the columns indicate the time steps.
-The color changes indicate the updates in the signal values associated with the CAN IDs.
-Thus, when a new message comes with a specific CAN ID, a new entry is added to the queue, dropping the last entry.
-Thus, as time passes, the sensor data for the latest $q$ time steps are always stored in the data queue.
+For the rest signals, which are not updated by the new message, we adopt a forward-filling technique, whereas, at every time step, the missing/unreported signals are copied from the previous time step.
+We assume that until an ECU sends a further CAN message, its signals are still the same as the latest reported ones.
+Thus, as time passes, the sensor data for the last $q$ time steps are always stored in $\mathcal{Q}$.